suzaku-io/diode/README.md

 # Examples

-There are three example projects in the [examples](examples) directory.
+There are several example projects in the [examples](examples) directory.

 First one is a [simple](examples/simple) application showing the basic use of Diode.

 The second example features a recursive [tree view](examples/treeview) component with a couple of edit actions.
 Both examples use "plain HTML" without any framework like React.

 The third example is the traditional [TodoMVC](examples/todomvc) implemented with React on Diode.

+The [RAF example](examples/raf) demonstrates the use of _action processors_ to batch and render synchronized animations with `requestAnimationFrame`.

-Another more complete application is example is the [Scala.js SPA tutorial](https://github.com/ochrons/scalajs-spa-tutorial), demonstrating the use of
-React integration features and async operations.
+A more complete application example is the [Scala.js SPA tutorial](https://github.com/ochrons/scalajs-spa-tutorial), demonstrating the use of React integration features and async operations.

 # Change history